Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Rose Bay-Vaucluse-Watsons Bay has an exceptionally high national income level according to ATO data aggregated by AreaSearch for financial year 2022.
-The median income among taxpayers is $78,430 and the average income stands at $210,505, compared to Greater Sydney's figures of $56,994 and $80,856 respectively.
-Based on a Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $88,320 (median) and $237,050 (average) as of September 2025.
-Census data reveals that household, family, and personal incomes all rank highly in Rose Bay-Vaucluse-Watsons Bay, between the 97th and 99th percentiles nationally.
-The earnings profile shows that 45.5% of residents (5,405 people) fall into the $4000+ bracket, diverging from the broader area where the $1,500 - 2,999 category predominates at 30.9%.
+The Rose Bay - Vaucluse - Watsons Bay SA2 had a high national income level according to ATO data aggregated by AreaSearch for the financial year 2022.
+The median income among taxpayers was $78,430 and the average income stood at $210,505.
+This compares to figures for Greater Sydney's of $56,994 and $80,856 respectively.
+Based on a 12.61% growth in wages since financial year 2022, current estimates would be approximately $88,320 (median) and $237,050 (average) as of September 2025.
+Census data shows household, family and personal incomes all rank highly in Rose Bay - Vaucluse - Watsons Bay, between the 97th and 99th percentiles nationally.
+The earnings profile reveals that 45.5% of residents (5,418 people) fall into the $4000+ bracket, differing from the broader area where the $1,500 - 2,999 category predominates at 30.9%.
 A significant 56.0% earn above $3,000 weekly.
-Housing accounts for 13.5% of income, and residents rank within the 99th percentile for disposable income.
+Housing accounts for 13.5% of income while strong earnings rank residents within the 99th percentile for disposable income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income